Marto-first-of-his-name/ClonePuzzleGame/README.md

 # ClonePuzzlesGame
 A platformer where you replicate yourself and your past actions.
 Work together with your clones to solve the puzzles.

+I am currently making the full game here from scratch.
+For the last <b>playable prototype</b> see the [prototype branch](https://github.com/Marto-first-of-his-name/ClonePuzzleGame/tree/prototype) or the [Prototype V0.11 Release](https://github.com/Marto-first-of-his-name/ClonePuzzleGame/releases#release-prerelease).

 ### Controls (Coz they aren't shown in game yet)